ascheepe/tools/README.md

 files by type.

 ## mvd
-With mvd you can move files into directories named after their modification time.
-Usage is like mv except the target directory must not cross filesystems.
-You can specify a strftime date format with the `-f` parameter.
+With mvd you can move files in the current directory into directories named after their modification time.
+It only moves files so repeated runs in the same directory will work fine.
+I use it like:

-Example: `mvd * .` will move every file in the current directory into directories name like YYYYmm.
-I use this to clean up the Downloads folder.
+`cd ~/Downloads && mvd`.